Shippable/docs/sources/platform/tutorial/workflow/run-ci-builds-on-arm.md

 * [Assembly Lines config](/platform/workflow/config/#assembly-lines-configuration)
 * [runSh job reference](/platform/workflow/job/runsh)

-To run your `runSh` job on the shared Arm node pool, add the following to your job:
+To run your `runSh` job on the shared Arm node pool, add the following to your job.
+Set the `nodePool` tag to `shippable_shared_aarch64` as shown below:

 ```
 jobs: